originalnicodr/CuratorDiscordBot/readme.md

 ```

-The "score" value represents the amount of "points" the shot got before being picked up by the bot.
+The "score" value represents the amount of "points" the shot got.
 The way is set up is the amount of reactions of the most reacted emoji.
+This value will be updated when the bot runs the reaction checks.
 The "date" is using the format `Year`-`Month`-`Day`T`Hour`:`Minute`:`Second`.`Millisecond`.

-## To do
-- The score value isnt updated after the shots get picked up, I could update it with every check pass the bot makes.
+The "ID" value is the value the tinyDB assigns to the element of the structure being described and the iteratorID is the epoch time of the shot.
+Both can be used to iterate and sort, but I would say the latter one is more reliable.

 ## Final notes

 I made this bot in a free week that I had and it kinda grew up from there.
 Unfortunately I don't have time at the moment to learn front-end programming to make a website showing the shots.
 Hopefully someone will make one and I will be sure to include a link here whenever that happens.

 I apologize that I didn't write the bot so everyone can use the one I am hosting.
 Hopefully the code and explanation here are enough for setting it up yourself, and if not I hope at least you learned something from it.
 I know I did.